 The compressive strength of the concrete is not directly affected by the type of mixer.
-However, the amount of cement needed for a specific free water/cement ratio is influenced by the type of mixer as some mixers requires a considerable degree of workability in terms of the efficiency in operation.
-Hand-mixed concrete, on the other hand, is likely to have a lesser strength compared to the machine-mixed concrete of same proportions.
+However, the amount of cement needed for a specific free water/cement ratio is influenced by the type of mixer as some mixers require a considerable degree of workability in terms of efficiency in operation.
+Hand-mixed concrete, on the other hand, is likely to have a lesser strength compared to machine-mixed concrete of the same proportions.

 Related: BASICS OF STRUCTURAL DESIGN